zew/go-questionnaire/README.md

 Such pages can reached to by setting submit buttons to their index value.
 Useful for greeting- and goodbye-pages.

-#### Defining questionaires by code or by JSON file
+#### Defining questionnaires by code or by JSON file

 At inception we envisioned a JSON schema validator
-and questionaire creation by directly editing of JSON files
+and questionnaire creation by directly editing of JSON files
 but that remains as elusive as it did with XML.